 Ivan has an interest and long term experience in reproduction having stood two Sport Horse stallions for stud by artificial insemination on the home property.
 Back in the 80’s, through the Irish Draught stallion “Kingsway Diamond”, he was involved in the first shipments of fresh chilled semen in the country, a practice now treated as an everyday occurrence.

-Ivan is a Past President of the NZ Equine Veterinary Association and presently serves as the NZ Equine Veterinary Association Representative on the NZ Equine Health Association.
+Ivan is a Past President of the NZ Equine Veterinary Association and presently serves as Chair of the NZ Equine Health Association.

 Ivan has extensive experience travelling with horses by air to many parts of the world and has some great tales to tell of some of these trips especially to some more remote Asian locations.
 He is now also involved in the import of horses being the Veterinarian responsible for the welfare of horses entering Quarantine from those countries where this is a requirement.

 Outside of practice not surprisingly Ivan’s interests chiefly remain with the horse.
-He and wife Rebecca are active members of the Pakuranga Hunt where Ivan is presently serving his eleventh year as Master and he is the current President of the NZ Hunt’s Association.
+He and wife Rebecca are active members of the Pakuranga Hunt, Ivan is a past Master and also past President of the NZ Hunt’s Association.

 Neil Houston is a local boy, his parents still on a Franklin dairy farm.
 He graduated as a veterinarian from Massey University in 1988.